SussexUCU/USS/README.md

 # USS
 Data, calcs, code and graphs on the Universities Superannuation Scheme.
-Please take a copy and join a union.
+Please take a copy.
+Please join a union.

 ## Folder and file organisation